BetaHydri/side-channel-vulnerabilities-check/README.md

 Hyper-V Core Scheduler                  [+] Enabled         OS Default             Built-in No action needed - already optimized

 Status Legend:
-[+] Enabled - Mitigation is active and properly configured [-] Disabled - Mitigation is explicitly disabled
-[?]
-Not Set - Registry value not configured (using defaults)
+[+] Enabled - Mitigation is active and properly configured (GREEN in terminal) [-] Disabled - Mitigation is explicitly disabled (RED in terminal) [?]
+Not Set - Registry value not configured (using defaults) (YELLOW in terminal)

+### 🎨 Color Coding in Terminal Output:
+- **🟢 GREEN [+]**: Security feature is properly enabled and working
+- **🔴 RED [-]**: Security feature is disabled or not working (requires attention)
+- **🟡 YELLOW [?]**: Security feature status is unknown or using default values (may need configuration)
+- **🔵 BLUE**: Informational messages and system details
+- **🟣 MAGENTA**: Section headers and important status summaries
+- **🟠 CYAN**: Virtualization-specific recommendations and host security guidance

+### 📋 Understanding the Output:
+**Main Security Table**: Each mitigation shows its current status with color-coded symbols for quick visual assessment.

+**Virtualization Security Recommendations**:
+- Use the status symbols and colors to quickly identify which features need attention
+- GREEN items are properly configured and secure
+- YELLOW/RED items may require configuration or updates
+- Follow the specific recommendations provided for your environment type

 === SECURITY CONFIGURATION SUMMARY ===